Wiliiam-RWL/SHEMS/part1.md

     - Hour
     - Zip Code

-## Entity-Relation Design
+## 2.2 Entity-Relation Design
+Based on the need analysis, the Entity-Relation Graph can be drawn:
 ![ER](ER-Grams/ER.png)

-## Tables Design
+## 2.3 Assumptions and Justifications
+The ER-Gram is calculated based on some assumptions, some of which will actually affect the schema.
+Below is an description of all the assumptions made:

-###  1. User & Location Table
+### 2.3.1 User & Location
-*Assumption:*
+Assumptions:
-1. *Each user can only have one billing address.
-So billing_address could be an attribute in user table*
+1. Each user can only have one billing address.
+So billing_address could be an attribute in user table.
-2. *Each home location can only belong to one account, so customer_id & start_date should be an attribute in address table*
+2. Each home location can only belong to one account, so customer_id & start_date should be an attribute in address table.
-3. *We assume the location format as the following: (Line 1)street_number street_name (Line 2)unit_number (zip code info)city, state zipcode.*
+3. We assume the location format as the following: (Line 1)street_number street_name (Line 2)unit_number (zip code info)city, state zipcode.
+Based on the atomic principals, addresses are separated into different columns (e.g. street_num, street_name, ...).
-4. *We also asuume the input addresses are all legal(they really exist, and in the right format)*
+4. We also asuume the input addresses are all legal(they really exist, and in the right format).

+### 2.3.2 Device & Event
+Assumptions:
+1. All the device models are in the list of device_model table, whenever a new device is promoted, we can modify the database to put it into the table.
+2. User can only register devices of which the models are in the device_model table.
+So there won't be any records in the *device_registered* table with ambiguous model_id.
+3. There are only limited number of event_label, and every the event_label revceived by the system should be legal.
+4. As mentioned in the problem desciption, we don't have to model how the system prestored all the event_labels.
+So we assume that the events are automatically stored into the database(such process is not modeled).
+In the project, this process might be simulated by manaully insert data into the model_event table.
+5. We assume that devices could generate two (or more) events at the same timeframe.
+However, such events will not have a same event_label.
+For example, when an AC is turened off, it generates two events: 'Off' and 'EnergyReport' with a same timeframe.
+Consequently, (device_id, event_label, event_datetime) is a candidate key of the *device_event* table.

+### 2.3.3 Energy Price & Calculation
+Assumptions:
+1. The unit of energy price is *dollars / kwh*.
+The unit of the energy consumption reported by devices is *kwh*.
+2. Because the energy price might vary between two consecutive hours, there might be situations where one EnergyReport has a time span across tow hours(e.g. first 2 minites in 7 and the other 3 minutes in 8).
+In this case, we choose the unit price of the second hour for calculation, resulting in an approximate energy price, which would not have significant difference with the actual price, given that the numbers of kwh used by home devices per 5 minutes are very small, and that the unit price of energy would not vary a lot.

+## 2.4 Tables Design
+###  2.4.1 User & Location Table

 customer: (**customer_id**, first_name, last_name, email, billing_street_num, billing_street_name, billing_unit_number, billing_city, billing_state, billing_zipcode, cpassword)
 location: (**location_id**, customer_id, location_street_num, location_street_name, location_unit_number, location_city, location_state, location_zipcode, square_feet, num_bedrooms, num_occupants)

-###  2. Device & Event
+###  2.4.2 Device & Event

-*Assumptions:*
-1. *All the device models are in the list of device_model table, whenever a new device is promoted, we can modify the database to put it into the table*
-2. *User can only register devices of which the models are in the device_model table*
-3. *There are only limited number of event_label, and every the event_label revceived by the system should be legal*
-4. *As mentioned in the problem desciption, we don't have to model how the system prestored all the event_labels.
-So we assume that the events are automatically stored into the database.
-In the project, this process might be simulated by manaully insert data into the model_event table*

 device_model(**model_id**, model_type, model_name), *This is for prestoring devices for user to register*
 device_registered(**device_id**, model_id, location_id, tag), *This is for devices registered by user*
 device_event(**device_id**, **event_label**, **event_datetime**, event_number), *event_number corresponds to event_label*

-###  3. Energy Price
+###  2.4.3 Energy Price
 energy_price(**zipcode**, **hour_of_day**, price), *Energy prices vary on hourly and locational basis*

-# Database Creation
+# 3 Database Creation
-*In this part, we choose MySQL to implement the schema*
+*In this part, we choose MySQL to implement the schema.*

-1. customer
+## 3.1 customer
 ```sql
 CREATE TABLE customer(
     customer_id INT AUTO_INCREMENT,